Was anything positive for FOXO Technologies Inc. (FOXO) stock last session?

 How Do You Analyze FOXO Technologies Inc. Shares?

+The recent increase in stakes in FOXO appears to be a result of several institutional investors and hedge funds increasing their positions.
+Barclays Capital, Inc.’s position in FOXO has increased by 195.68% in the first quarter.
+The company now owns 1,442,800 shares of the stock, with a value of $1.85 million, following the purchase of 954,833 additional shares during the last quarter.

-FOXO shares are owned by institutional investors to the tune of 30.00% at present.
+At the end of the first quarter, Shaolin Capital Management LLC decreased its FOXO holdings by -51.83% and now holds 0.65 million FOXO shares valued at $0.83 million with the lessened -0.7 million shares during the period.
+FOXO shares are owned by institutional investors to the tune of 28.10% at present.

 Leave a Reply